Battle of Las Cruces (1928): Aftermath

 Augusto César Sandino, the rebel general who was known to exaggerate, claimed that his men won the battle after three hours of fighting.
 Sandino also stated that ninety-seven Americans were killed, mostly by machetes, and another sixty men were wounded.
 He claimed that six Lewis machine guns, three M1A1 Thompsons, forty-six Lewis automatic rifles and sixteen pack mules loaded with ammunition were captured, as well as battle plans and a code book for communicating with American aircraft.
 Captain Livingston, knowing Richal was likely to run into an ambush during the march, sent a platoon of sharpshooters under Second Lieutenant A. T. Hunt, to reinforce the column.
 This force of about twenty men arrived at Las Cruces Hill at 2:15 pm, after the fighting was over.
 Both Richal and Hunt's men camped on the hill for the night.
 On the next day, they proceeded into Quilali without opposition.
 Meanwhile, Sandino reinforced his defeated troops and besieged Quilali for a few days, which forced the Marines and guardsmen to abandon the expedition to El Chipote.
 During the battle Lieutenant Bruce was the only fatality although Richal was seriously wounded when he was hit in the eye by a bullet, three others were also wounded while an estimated twenty rebels were killed.
 Richal later received a Navy Cross for his conduct in the engagement.

 Lt.
-Christian Schilt performed the first evacuation of wounded by air, when he made ten missions to an improvised strip 200 feet long and 100 feet wide.
+Christian Schilt performed the first recorded American combat medical evacuation by fixed-wing aircraft under fire, when he made ten missions to an improvised strip 200 feet long and 100 feet wide.